kosuriakash/cara/README.md

 The user can directly access the Products from the shop page.
 The products are very rare and branded one.
 The products are very attractive and very comfortable.
-The customer will not feel regret by buying this product
+The customer will not feel regret by buying this product.